What a Rise in Interest Rates Means for Your Portfolio

 What to Do When Interest Rates Go Up

 Big rate gyrations, in both the short and long-term, can significantly impact the balance in your portfolio.
 And, as in tightrope walking, balance is critical to success in investing.
-So, what moves should you make now that interest rates are drifting upwards?

 The Bottom Line